 C variable coverage and budget closure

-The large number of C cycle variables covered by ForC, and the relatively high consistency among them (Figs. 3-6, 9), provide confidence that our reported mature forest means provide useful baselines for analysis – with the caveats that they are unlikely to be accurate representations of C cycling for any particular forest, and that these sample means almost certainly do not represent true biome means (particularly for temperate conifer forests where high-biomass stands are over-represented in ForC).
+The large number of C cycle variables covered by ForC, and the relatively high consistency among them (Figs. 3-6, 9), provide confidence that our reported mature forest means provide useful baselines for analysis.
+The caveats being that they are unlikely to be accurate representations of C cycling for any particular forest, and that these sample means almost certainly do not represent true biome means (specifically for temperate conifer forests where high-biomass stands are over-represented in ForC).